 Cairndhu established itself as a Championship venue in 1990 when it hosted the Ulster Boys, a very successful event won by Gerry Sproul from Rosses Point.

 Over the years much has changed, we now own the entire course having bought the front nine from the Health Authorities and the rest from the Borough Council.
-Many alterations have been made to the course, clubhouse and storage facilities over the years Most recently the restructuring and refurbishment of the Professional Shop, the office and the whole bar and television room area.
+Many alterations have been made to the course, clubhouse and storage facilities over the years; recently the restructuring and refurbishment of the Professional Shop, the office and the whole bar and television room area.
 In more recent years the Juvenile locker room has been refurbished and a Development Committee has been set up to design and implement development plans for the course and buildings.

 There are however some things that have not changed and never will - the warm welcome afforded to visitors, the stunning views and a first class golf course.